bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Mostly Cloudy
+- Overcast
-- 93% humidity
+- 92% humidity
 - 6 mph wind
-- 79% cloud cover
+- 91% cloud cover
 - 35 AQI 🟩
-- 0.14 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>